-The installation of a single water well at the project site is not anticipated to have a negative impact on environmental resources.
-None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts or the need for mitigation.
-Overall, the proposed project will have a net positive impact by helping a small business increase their capacity for agricultural production and access to clean water for personal consumption.
+The purchase of equipment (solar batteries) and the construction and installation of two new greenhouses at the project site is not anticipated to have a negative impact on environmental resources.
+None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts.
+Overall, the project will have a net positive impact by helping a small business increase their capacity for agricultural production.
 There are no other known planned or ongoing projects in the proposed project vicinity that could contribute to cumulative impacts of environmental resources.